 Every fall my mom makes an incredible squash soup.
-It’s creamy and velvety, with a touch of warm spices, a hint of sweet maple, and rich squash flavor.
+It’s creamy and velvety with warm spices, a hint of sweet maple, and rich squash flavor.

 She makes it with four types of squash: butternut, acorn, buttercup, and pumpkin.
 And she roasts them first to bring out their natural sweet, earthy flavor.